 - Charter-based challenges to pension and benefits plans

-- Claims against employer/administrators with respect to the management of pension and benefit plans
+- claims against employer and administrators with respect to the management of pension and benefit plans

-- Resolving non-union/union jurisdictional issues relating to pension and benefit claims
+- resolving non-union/union jurisdictional issues relating to pension and benefits claims